NatalieKAndersson/DEVOLUTION/README.md

 Compare the trees to the event matrices that we discussed in the previous section!

 <img src="https://github.com/NatalieKAndersson/DEVOLUTION/blob/master/Tumor1_mp_pie_nocol.png" width="400"><img src="https://github.com/NatalieKAndersson/DEVOLUTION/blob/master/Tumor1_mp_pie.png" width="400">

+**Phylogenetic trees with heat maps**
+You coulo add the output event matrix directly beside the phylogeny using the following command: t_heat <- tree_heatmap(EM[[1]],Treeml) #Change to Treemp if you want the maximum parsimony tree.

+If you have many samples adding pie charts may become a bit messy.
+Hence, adding a heat map with the pie charts instead might be an alternative.
+The darker the color, the more prevalent is the subclone in that sample. t_pie <- tree_heat_pie(EM[[1]],Treeml) #Change to Treemp if you want the maximum parsimony tree.

 **Adding a rule**